GreptimeTeam/docs/docs/db-cloud-shared/tutorials/monitor-host-metrics/go-demo.md

-In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to Greptime.
+In this section, we will create a quick start demo and showcase the core code to collect host metrics and send them to GreptimeDB.
 The demo is based on [OTLP/HTTP](https://opentelemetry.io/).
-For reference, you can obtain the entire demo on [Github](https://github.com/GreptimeCloudStarters/quick-start-go).
+For reference, you can obtain the entire demo on [GitHub](https://github.com/GreptimeCloudStarters/quick-start-go).

 To begin, create a new directory named `quick-start-go` to host our project.
 Then, run the command `go mod init quick-start` in the directory from your terminal.
-This will create a `go.mod` file, which is used by Go to manage imports.
+This will generate a `go.mod` file, which is used by Go to manage imports.

 Next, create new file named `app.go` and install the required OpenTelemetry packages: